JuliaBooks/Books.jl/docs/contents/demo.md

 ## Embedding output {#sec:embedding-output}

-For embedding code, you can use the `include-files` Lua filter.
+For embedding code, you can use the `{.include}` code block.
-This package can automatically run methods based on the included filenames.
+This package will run your methods based on the filenames in these code blocks.
-For example, generate a Markdown file `sum.md` with Julia and include it with
+For example, to show the Julia version, use

 <pre>
 ```{.include}